 Some of Amazon’s shows—such as Sneaky Pete, Mozart in the Jungle, and The Man in the High Castle—have received critical acclaim.
-But what about the lesser-known original shows?
+But what about the lesser-known Amazon Original series?
 What gems are lurking in the Amazon Prime Video library?

-In this article we take a look at 15 Amazon Originals you might not have heard of.
+In this article, we take a look at the best Amazon Originals you’ve probably never heard of.

 Lore is a horror anthology series that takes inspiration from the popular podcast of the same name.
 The lead actor is Robert Patrick, famous for his roles in Terminator 2, Charlie’s Angels, and Wayne’s World.

-Each episode acts as a standalone story; no reoccurring plotlines connect the episodes together.
-Subject matter includes disease, mental illness, spiritualism, and werewolves.
+Each episode acts as a standalone story; no recurring plotlines connect the episodes together.
+Subject matters include disease, mental illness, spiritualism, and werewolves.

 2. Tumble Leaf

 If you have children of preschool age, Tumble Leaf is a must-watch show.

 Following the lives of fictional animal characters, the show uses stop-motion animation to help children learn about basic scientific principles.

 The show has won several awards, including an Annie for “Best Animated TV Production for Preschool Children” and a Creative Arts Emmy for “Outstanding Individual Achievement in Animation”.